szesto/apicupcfg/README.md

         //
         // submit csr's to ca
         //
-        // To copy signed certificates:
+        // To copy signed certificates to files expected by scripts:
         // (this command will introspect all certificates in the directory and match them to the subystem endpoints):
         // apicupcfg -certdir /path/to/dir-with-signed-certs
         //
         "PublicUserFacingCerts": true,

+        //
         // public-certs and common-certs are advanced options.
+        //
         "PublicCerts": false,
         "CommonCerts": false
     },